What are the Core UW LEAH Disciplines?

 UW LEAH trainees are graduate students and mid-career health care professionals who seek to become leaders in public health service for adolescents and their families.
 Areas of UW LEAH leadership focus include: teaching, research, clinical practice, administration, and policy making.
 Each year, we recruit and assemble a cohort of top candidates in each of the five core LEAH disciplines (medicine, nursing, nutrition, social work, and psychology) to share training experiences and learn in a multidisciplinary environment.

 Embracing the richness that can be gained by a diverse training environment is a key focus of the UW LEAH.
 We believe that diversity within our faculty and trainees enhances the training experience for everyone.
 The UW LEAH does not discriminate on the basis of race, ethnicity, gender, sexual orientation, national origin, age, disability, or veteran status.
+Note: Due to the federal funding source of this training grant, applicants must be United States Citizens in order to be eligible for a Long-Term Traineeship and/or stipend.

 Short Term Trainees